 "Content-based prohibitions, enforced by severe criminal penalties, have the constant potential to be a repressive force in the lives and thoughts of a free people."
 Ashcroft v.
 ACLU, 542 U.S. 656, 660 (2004).
-The Constitution's protection of free speech is accordingly at its highest when government attempts to prosecute someone for his or her words.
-Although this Court has recognized exceptions to that bedrock rule, it has equally recognized that such exceptions must be clearly delineated and narrowly circumscribed to avoid chilling protected speech.
+The Constitution's protection of free speech is accordingly at its highest when government attempts to prosecute someone for his spoken words.
+Although this Court has recognized exceptions to that bedrock rule, it has equally recognized that they must be clearly delineated and narrowly circumscribed to avoided chilling protected speech.
 E.g., R.A.V. v.
 City of St. Paul, 505 U.S. 377, 399 (1992).
 Nonetheless, the state of the law with respect to the exception at issue-which allows the state to impose criminal liability for "true threats"-is hopelessly muddled.

 The decision below is a regrettable consequence of that confusion.
-Petitioner was tried and convicted for a musical performance, uploaded to social media, that expressed anger at local police.
-Lower courts are divided on whether such behavior can be criminalized without evidence that an objective listener would consider the speech to be an actual threat.
+Petitioner was tried and convicted for sending messages over Facebook which the recipient and court construed as threatening.
+Lower courts are divided on whether such behavior can be criminalized without evidence that the speaker subjectively intended for the speech to be an actual threat.
 This lack of clarity urgently requires this Court's attention.

-Amici write to offer three basic points.
+Amicus offers three basic points.

 First, divisions among the lower courts over the "true threats" doctrine are particularly dangerous to liberty and cry out for this Court's review.
 Courts have adopted divergent standards for determining when speech is an unprotected "true threat."
 And this Court has issued only two opinions on the issue, the last one over 15 years ago (and a fractured one at that).
-The very existence of ambiguity over whether and when the government may criminally prosecute people for the content of their speech is a serious threat to liberty.
+The very existence of ambiguity over whether and when the government may criminally prosecute someone for the content of their speech is a serious threat to liberty.
 The situation is more alarming given that the Nation is undergoing a communications revolution, driven by unprecedented new forms of online expression-and unprecedented new attempts by government to monitor and restrict such expression.
-This case is the right vehicle to set clear, badly-needed boundaries for government authority to limit online expression through the harsh cudgel of criminal prosecution.
+This case is a good vehicle to set clear, badly-needed boundaries on government authority to limit online expression through criminal prosecution.

 Second, in clarifying the law, this Court should emphasize that the "true threats" exception, just like obscenity, defamation, and other exceptional categories of unprotected speech, is an exceedingly narrow carveout from the constitutional norm.
-The First Amendment favors more speech, not less, and the government bears a heavy burden when it seeks to proscribe categories of speech.
-To keep the "true threats" exception narrow, the Court should confirm what its decisions already suggest: For the exception to apply, the targeted speech must be both objectively threatening and subjectively intended as a threat.
+The First Amendment favors more speech, not less; and the government bears a heavy burden when it seeks to proscribe categories of speech.
+To keep the "true threats" exception narrow, the Court should confirm what its decisions already suggest: for the exception to apply, the targeted speech must be both objectively threatening and subjectively intended as a threat.

 Third, the Court's guidance is necessary to avoid chilling protected expression.
-This Court's longstanding concern with government action that might chill protected artistic or political expression is fully implicated here, where the petitioner was prosecuted for a musical performance that was posted online.
-And the particular error here further exacerbates that risk: By adopting a subjective-intent-only test, the Supreme Court of Pennsylvania embraced a rule that fails to protect defendants who are prosecuted for their speech, insulates "true threats" convictions from appellate review, and leaves some controversial speakers unprotected even with respect to political or artistic expression.
+This Court's longstanding concern with government action that might chill protected artistic or political expression is implicated here, And the particular error here further exacerbates that risk: By adopting an objective-only test, the Colorado Court of Appeals embraced a rule which fails to protect defendants who are prosecuted for their speech, and can leave some controversial speakers unprotected even with respect to political or artistic expression.